inesbranco05/SceneNarrator/README.md

 ## Project Description

+Imagine pointing a camera at your surroundings and instantly hearing a clear description of what is happening around you.

-Scene Narrator is a real-time visual accessibility assistant designed to help visually impaired users better understand their surroundings.
+Scene Narrator is a real-time visual accessibility assistant designed to improve environmental awareness for visually impaired users.
+By combining computer vision, deep learning and large language models, the system is able to understand a scene and transform visual information into natural spoken descriptions.

-The system captures live video from a webcam and uses a YOLOv8 object detection model to identify objects present in the scene.
-An initial image is analyzed by a vision-language model to create a memory of the environment, including room type, layout, and permanent objects.

-Detected objects and environmental context are then provided to a Large Language Model (LLM), which generates natural language descriptions of the scene.
-The narration is converted into speech using a text-to-speech engine, allowing users to receive auditory feedback about their surroundings.

 ## Tech Stack
 Python 3, YOLOv8 (Ultralytics), Groq API (Llama 3.1 8B Instant), OpenRouter API, NVIDIA Nemotron Nano 12B Vision Language Model, OpenCV, pyttsx3, requests, python-dotenv